School of Chemical and Physical Sciences

 About the School

 The School also works closely with the Faculty Research Office to provide an excellent infrastructure to enable staff to pursue high-quality, internationally-recognised research that is coordinated via the Chemical Sciences and Astrophysics Research Centres.
 Research within the School covers a huge breadth, including clean and environmental technology, environmental chemistry and waste utilisation, catalysis, materials chemistry, analytical and forensic science, photochemistry, chemical ecology and astrophysics.
 The School is also very active in delivering the University’s Widening Participation strategy and many staff members have an outstanding reputation for promoting their subject areas to the public via outreach activities, supported by substantial external grants.
-Additionally, the School has been awarded an Athena SWAN Bronze Award for excellence in recruiting and progressing women in science, engineering and technology (SET).
+The School is currently at an exciting time of its development with the construction of the multi-million-pound Horwood Energy Centre - District Heat Network together with the Lennard-Jones re-purposing project that will follow.